 - set small daily goal

-- take automatic randomly-timed screenshots of what I'm doing, and (automatically) put it on blog or email it to someone I respect
+(automatically) put it on blog or email it to someone I respect

 - maybe take automatic randomly-timed webcam pics of yourself for blog/email (so I stand more and have better posture)